Baffelan/IOM_WritePostgres/README.md

 $$

 ### What are we looking for?
 the anomaly detection algorithm looks to find large changes between networks from one time step to the next.
-To do this we TODO...
+To do this we take the Singular Value Decomposition (SVD) of some sequence of RDPG samples $x_t, \space t\in 1,...,T$.
 $$
 L,R = SVD(x_t) \\
 d_t = mean(||L_{i,\cdot}-L_{k,\cdot}||_2) \quad \forall \space i, k